C24Be/AS_Network_List/README.md

 - `network_list_from_as.py`: Retrieves a list of networks associated with a given AS name.
 - `network_list_from_netname.py`: Retrieves a list of networks associated with a given Network name.
 - `get_info_from_ripe.py`: Retrieves information about Russian AS numbers and Networks from RIPE database for the further analysis.
+- `get_description.py`: Retrieves network names, AS names and organisation names from RIPE.
+Updates te lists in the folder `auto/`.

 - **Contributors are welcome!**
   - `lists/ru-gov-netnames.txt`: A list of network names associated with the Russian government.